-So, is it time to abandon drug testing for impairment testing?
+So, is it time to abandon workplace drug testing for impairment testing?

 We can’t say.
 State, federal, and corporate regulations will take a long time to change and you shouldn’t have to break the law to improve safety in your workplace.

-Here are 6 advantages cognitive impairment testing has that drug-testing doesn’t:
+Here are 6 advantages cognitive impairment testing has that workplace drug testing doesn’t: